creek-service/creek-service/README.md

 # Creek Service

-The core of the Creek system.
+The libraries published from this repository form the core of the Creek system used to implement Creek based microservices and extensions to Creek itself.

 See [CreekService.org](https://www.creekservice.org) for info on Creek Service.